Strength Training And Your Immunity

 A study of over 500 adults found that participating in 1-2 hours of moderate exercise per day was associated with a one third reduction in the risk of getting a URTI compared with individuals leads a sedentary lifestyle

-That ties in nicely with our Progressive Strength Class where each class member’s progress is auto regulated to their own proficiency providing a structured yet adequately challenging training session.
+That ties in nicely with our Personal Training Service or Classes where each client’s progress is auto regulated to their own proficiency providing a structured yet adequately challenging training session.

 Rest is equally important.
 Sleep is crucial for positively maintaining every element of your life.
 Without sufficient sleep, your body makes fewer cytokines, a type of protein that targets infection and inflammation, effectively creating an immune response.